nicky-nym/nicky-nym.github.io/pages/kinematic.md

 [^gonzalez]: "Evidence from Argentina shows that on average men and women’s commute time is roughly the same, but women travel at slower speeds and cover shorter distances." ["Transport is Not Gender Neutral"](https://newcities.org/the-big-picture-transport-is-not-gender-neutral-womens-mobility-and-accessibility-for-better-economic-opportunities/) Karla Dominguez Gonzalez, _NewCities_.
 8 March 2019.

 [^gopal]: ["Affordable Housing"](https://www.bloomberg.com/quicktake/affordable-housing).
 Prashant Gopal and Rob Urban, _Bloomberg_.
 21 Oct 2019.

+[^grabar]: ["The Hyperloop and the Self-Driving Car Are Not the Future of Transportation"](https://slate.com/technology/2019/10/future-of-transportation-bus-bike-elevator.html).
+Henry Grabar, _Slate.com_.
+30 Oct 2019.

 [^growth]: ["Should we build cities from scratch?"](https://www.theguardian.com/cities/2019/jul/10/should-we-build-cities-from-scratch). _The Guardian_.
 10 July 2019.